wso2/docs-is/en/docs/deploy/aws.md

 3. Click on **Next**.
 Verify the stack details in the page that appears next.
 If everything is fine, click **Next** again and then click **Create Stack** on the page that appears.

 !!! note ""
 	The stack resources might take upto 15 minutes to get created.
-You can veiw the porgress of the creation in the **Events** tab of the AWS console.
+You can view the porgress of the creation in the **Events** tab of the AWS console.

 ## Step 4 - Access the management console